ssovit/TikTok-API-PHP/README.md

 - `getVideoByID` - Get video by ID `getVideoByID($video_id)`
 - `getVideoByUrl` - Get video by URL `getVideoByUrl($video_url)`

-`$maxCursor` defaults to `0`, and is offset for results page. `maxCursor` for next page is exposed on current page call feed object.
+`$maxCursor` defaults to `0`, and is offset for results page. `maxCursor` for next page is exposed on current page call feed data.

 # Want to improve this?
 Want to contribute?
 Don't hesitate to create pull requests.